-Make a wish
+Make a Wish

-Just because your background is subtle and delicate, doesn't mean your stitches have to be.
+Just because your background is subtle doesn't mean your stitches have to be.
 Case in point: this majestic sea mammal.
 Thick strands of embroidery floss and the long-and-short fill stitch give this imposing whale the heft he deserves.